baywet/Overlay-Specification/src/overlay.md

 ##### Ensure the target exists and copy

-The following example demonstrates how the operations from the "items" path item are copied to the "other-items" path item, while ensuring the "other-items" path item exists first by using an update action.
+This example shows how to copy all operations from the `items` path item to the `other-items` path item after first ensuring the target exists with an update action.

 ###### Source description